3

 4

 • There is an important point here.
 Attach a length of tubing to the valve; otherwise, your dip tube won't work.
-Oct 17, 2011 at 0:38
+Commented Oct 17, 2011 at 0:38

 • Exactly right.
 I tested the diptube assembly I soldered this weekend and it worked perfectly using good old gravity.
 I doubt the specific design of the diptube matters much, but I did use a 3' length of tubing and as soon as I opened the valve, the siponing started and completely drained the kettle (well, within a few ounces).
 I consider this a success since I will no longer need to wrestle with the kettle to drain it.